lawsocsg/lawsoc-clinic-manual/docs/property.md

 the buyers meeting HDB’s eligibility schemes and eligibility criteria.
 Resale part-share refers to a change of flat ownership by way of a partial sale/purchase between family members at a mutually agreed price.
-Monetary consideration is involved for such change in ownership.
-[137]_ The minimum occupation period of the flat must also have been met.
+Monetary consideration is involved for such change in ownership.[^24] The minimum occupation period of the flat must also have been met.
 However, resale part-share is not allowed between married couples.
 For more information, please contact HDB.